The impact of impending freezing temperatures

 Steward tells us, “Typically in a given winter, we serve 20,000 or more calls.”

-When it comes to tires, Steward says for every ten degrees the temperature drops — you can see your tire pressure drop one pound of pressure.
+When it comes to tires, Steward says for every 10 degrees the temperature drops — you can see your tire pressure drop one pound of pressure.

-Steward says to make sure to not only check your vehicle’s tires and battery, but other parts of your car’s maintenance is also taken care of BEFORE the temperature drops below freezing.
+Steward says to make sure to not only check your vehicle’s tires and battery, but other parts of your car’s maintenance are also taken care of before the temperature drops below freezing.

 Make sure any livestock are kept safe